 - 1. Complete the first six hours of graduate coursework at Spring Hill College with a 3.25 average. - 2.
-Provide an official test score report reflecting: (a) a minimum scaled score of 375 on the Miller Analogies Test (MAT), or (b) a combined total score of 295 on the verbal and quantitative subtests of the Graduate Record Examination (GRE), including a minimum of 150 on the verbal subtest, or (c) a minimum score of 145 on the K-6 test or 153 on the 7-12 test on the Praxis II Principles of Learning and Teaching (PL&T) examination.
-Test scores must be less than five years old. - 3.
-Provide a satisfactory written evaluation of the applicant's effectiveness as a teacher. - 4.
-Clear any incomplete grade(s). - 5.
-Submit a copy of current valid Class B Alabama certificate in the appropriate teaching field.
+Provide a satisfactory written evaluation of the applicant's effectiveness as a teacher. - 3.
+Clear any incomplete grade(s).

+4. Submit a copy of current valid Class B Alabama certificate in the appropriate teaching field.
 Student must have applied for and obtained the Class B Alabama certificate.
 Class B certification indicates the student has satisfied all required components of the Alabama Educator Certification Assessment Program (AE- CAP).

-6. Attend the orientation session required for all new students during their first term of enrollment.